kmnhan/erlabpy/README.rst

       xcode-select --install

-* Windows 10 1709 (build 16299) or later: type this command in command prompt or Powershell.
+* Windows 10 1709 (build 16299) or later: run in command prompt or PowerShell:

   .. code-block:: powershell